LLNL/axom/src/components/primal/docs/sphinx/index.rst

 ----------

 Primal implements geometric operations with functions, listed below:
-- ``closest_point`` takes a primitive P and a query point Q, and returns the point P closest to Q.
+- ``closest_point`` takes a primitive P and a query point Q, and returns the point on P that is closest to Q.
+- ``squared_distance`` computes the squared distance from a point to another point, bounding box, line segment, or triangle.
+- ``orientation`` finds the side of a line segment or triangle where a query point lies.
+- ``clip`` finds the polygon resulting from a bounding box clipping a triangle.
+- ``compute_bounding_box`` finds the bounding box for a given primitive.
 - ``intersect`` predicate tests if two primitives intersect.
 Some of the combinations also indicate the point of intersection of a 1D and a 2D primitive.
-- ``clip`` finds the polygon resulting from a bounding box clipping a triangle.
-- ``orientation`` finds the side of a line segment or triangle where a query point lies.
-- ``squared_distance`` computes the squared distance from a point to another point, bounding box, line segment, or triangle.
-- ``compute_bounding_box`` finds the bounding box for a given primitive.

 File elsewhere:
 - Morton functions (list with Morton spatial index)